 We are not reinventing the wheel with our policies.
 Just like many other travel, hospitality, and health care institutions, we are following the guidelines set by international health care organizations so we can continue giving you the best experience.

 This process can definitely change quickly, depending on what the medical and scientific advice is at the time.
 However, COVID testing will be a mandatory aspect of our programming.

 It is likely that we will require proof of a negative test prior to your departure from your home country.
-Once you arrive in the country for your Global Pre-Meds program, you will likely receive another test to prove you are negative for coronavirus.
-Additionally, you may be tested at regular intervals for the duration of the program.
+Once on the program, you are likely to require further testing both as a routine precaution and in the event that you start to display any symptoms of potential COVID-19.